MaksDidukh/Read-Flow/README.md

 ## For developers
 BE CAREFUL!!!
-- The script works with libraries
+- The script works with remote libraries
 - May violate privacy rules and its policies(when used by the user)
 - Users can download pirated content (this is not tracked)